MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-acquire.md

 ## To cancel an acquisition cost posting for one fixed asset
 If you make an error when posting an acquisition cost, you can remove the entry with the **Cancel FA Entries** batch job and then post the correct acquisition entry.
 The erroneous entries are transferred to the **FA Error Ledger Entries** page.

-For example, if you post an acquisition with the wrong date, you must correct it as soon as possible because the fixed asset posting date is used is many critical calculations.
+For example, if you post an acquisition with the wrong date, you must correct it as soon as possible because the fixed asset posting date is used for many calculations.

 > [!IMPORTANT]
 >   You cannot use the **Reverse Transactions** function for fixed asset entries.